-- 1. Being unable to establish full compliance with sub-paragraph MCAR-145.50(a) means that the maintenance required by the aircraft operator could not be completed due either to running out of available aircraft maintenance downtime for the scheduled check or by virtue of the condition of the aircraft requiring additional maintenance downtime. - 2.
-The aircraft operator is responsible for ensuring that all required maintenance has been carried out before flight and therefore MCAR-145.50(e) requires such operator to be informed in the case where full compliance with MCAR-145.50(a) cannot be achieved within the operators limitations.
+- Being unable to establish full compliance with sub-paragraph MCAR-145.A.50 (a) means that the maintenance required by the aircraft operator could not be completed due either to running out of available aircraft maintenance downtime for the scheduled check or by virtue of the condition of the aircraft requiring additional maintenance downtime. - 2.
+The aircraft operator is responsible for ensuring that all required maintenance has been carried out before flight and therefore MCAR-145.A.50(e) requires such operator to be informed in the case where full compliance with MCAR-145.A.50(a) cannot be achieved within the operators limitations.
 If the operator agrees to the deferment of full compliance, then the certificate of release to service may be issued subject to details of the deferment, including the operator's authority, being endorsed on the certificate.

-NOTE: Whether or not the aircraft operator does have the authority to defer maintenance is an issue between the aircraft operator and its Airworthiness Authority.
-In case of doubt concerning such a decision of the operator, the approved maintenance organisation should inform CAD of such doubt, before issue of the certificate of release to service.
-This will allow CAD to investigate the matter with the State of Registry or the State of the operator as appropriate.
+NOTE: Whether or not the aircraft operator does have the authority to defer maintenance is an issue between the aircraft operator and the competent authority of the State of Registry or State of operator, as appropriate.
+In case of doubt concerning such a decision of the operator, the approved maintenance organisation should inform the CAA of such doubt, before issue of the certificate of release to service.
+This will allow the CAA to investigate the matter with the State of Registry or the State of the operator as appropriate.

-3. The procedure should draw attention to the fact that MCAR-145.50 (a) does not normally permit the issue of a certificate of release to service in the case of non-compliance and should state what action the mechanic, supervisor and certifying staff should take to bring the matter to the attention of the relevant department or person responsible for technical co-ordination with the aircraft operator so that the issue may be discussed and resolved with the aircraft operator.
-In addition, the appropriate person(s) as specified in MCAR-145.30(b) should be kept informed in writing of such possible non-compliance situations and this should be included in the procedure.
+3. The procedure should draw attention to the fact that MCAR-145.A.50 (a) does not normally permit the issue of a certificate of release to service in the case of non-compliance and should state what action the mechanic, supervisor and certifying staff should take to bring the matter to the attention of the relevant department or person responsible for technical co-ordination with the aircraft operator so that the issue may be discussed and resolved with the aircraft operator.
+In addition, the appropriate person(s) as specified in MCAR-145.A.30(b) should be kept informed in writing of such possible non-compliance situations and this should be included in the procedure.